Using DataMapper Lookup Tables

 On element not found

-Ignore (keep on mapping): If a lookup table key is not found, DataMapper continues mapping the remaining fields
+Ignore (keep on mapping): If a lookup table key is not found, DataMapper will continue mapping the remaining fields

-Fail (mapping stops): If a lookup table key is not found, DataMapper aborts mapping.
+Fail (mapping will stop): If a lookup table key is not found, DataMapper will abort mapping

 Lookup Search Key